 Yesterday was the official “first day of Spring” and you know what that means, it is time for longer days and warmer weather.
 The time has come upon us when we break out our old grills and clean them up.
+That also means grilling season and hot dogs.
+Nothing makes a hot dog like this Southern Food Junkie Hot Dog Chili Sauce.

 We get out our bristle brushes or our Great Scrape to get off all the old crude from the previous grilling season.
-This signals the time for some true American Classic, hot dogs, and hamburgers on the grill.
+This signals the time for some true American classics, hot dogs, and hamburgers on the grill.

 We all know that nothing is better for a hot dog and hamburger (think Carolina burger) than good chili.
 That is why this Southern Food Junkie Hot Dog Chili Sauce is so epic.